 Over the years, Ken has been invited to speak/jury at international events including Startup Phenomenon in Boulder, Digital Entertainment Leadership Forum in Hong Kong, Banff World Television Festival, TEDxSummit, and Canadian Arts Summit.
 He is a member of the University of Alberta Alumni Council and TELUS Community Board.
-He has been recognized in Avenue Magazine's inaugural "Top 40 Under 40" issue, earned a Horizon Alumni Award from the University of Alberta, and was named one of "Alberta's 50 Most Influential People" by Alberta Venture Magazine in 2011.
+He has been recognized in Avenue Magazine's inaugural "Top 40 Under 40" issue, earned a Horizon Alumni Award from the University of Alberta, and was named one of "Alberta's 50 Most Influential People" by Alberta Venture Magazine.

 A collection of insights, presentations, experiences, and random thoughts on startups, creativity, learning and my city:

 Canada Should Focus on Startup Communities, Not an Innovation Ecosystem

 Around the world, cities are refocusing on supporting - not leading - startup community building initiatives.
 If you want more elite players, you need a deep farm system led by entrepreneurs.
 (National Post)

 Some exciting news about the future of Startup Edmonton and what we're doing to scale up our growth and impact.

 Looking back on the last five years working to ignite Edmonton's startup community and the story of Startup Edmonton.

 Why creating opportunities for experimentation and adventure help entrepreneurs overcome uncertainty as they work to build something incredible.

 Slow and steady wins the race.
 It's a phrase often used in business.
 But to be a startup entrepreneur, I don't think you need to be built to last a marathon.
 Instead, I think entrepreneurs should be built to play the game of parkour.